 Shortly after the New Year, the Transgression exhibition inhabited the Kino Šiška entrance hall on the ground floor and first floor (10-28 January 2020).
-Group exhibition of video works from the archive DIVA Station presented ten video works from 1985 to 2019.
+A group exhibition of video works from the archive DIVA Station presented ten video works from 1985 to 2019.
 Despite the demanding large spaces, the layout of the exhibition curated by Vesna Bukovec and Peter Cerovšek was very successful. (photo: Kaja Brezočnik)

 We participated at the International Alternative Film / Video Festival in Belgrade.
 The program "Welcome to the 8-minute Autumnal Picnic in the Past" curated by Barbara Borčić and Peter Cerovšek was well received, and interest in films was high.
 We also participated in talks on this year's topic "Great Acceleration."

 Every year, the DIVA Station / SCCA-Ljubljana marks the World Day for Audiovisual Heritage at the Slovenian Cinematheque, thus highlighting the importance of AV archives and presenting examples of good international practice.
 This year we hosted the Berlin n.b.k.
 Video Forum.
 Kathrin Becker, its director has prepared From Found Footage to Re-enactment, a one-hour program of six video works, each addressing in its way different aspects of AV heritage and its appropriation. more